 In 2020, he took his work on the road, launching a mobile whetstone knife sharpening service that sharpened around 2,500 knives annually at farmers’ markets and co-ops all over Upstate New York and Western Massachusetts.

-Selby’s Rocky Hill Forge produces traditionally crafted kitchenware, with an emphasis on functionality, sustainability, and beauty.
-His products include hand-raised tin-lined copper pans, hand forged carbon steel knives, and stainless steel bowls.
+Selby’s Rocky Hill Forge produces traditionally crafted chef’s knives and copper frying pans, with an emphasis on functionality, sustainability, and beauty.
 Spijk is one of the few artisans still making copper pans the traditional way by hand-raising the metal with hammers instead of using a lathe.
 It’s a time-consuming process, but the result is a beautiful, functional piece of art that stands out for its quality and craftsmanship.